-No medieval archaeological evidence has been recovered from the town.
+No medieval archaeological evidence has been recovered from the town, other than some details of standing structures.
 Any archaeological evidence from within the historic core would enable a fuller picture of the development of the town and complement the historical evidence.
 It would feed into the wider Research Aims for the South West Region to improve our understanding of Medieval and later urbanism (SWARF Research Aim 36) and assessment of the archaeological potential for studying medieval economy, trade, technology and production (SWARF Research Aim 47).

-- 7. How did the town develop and how much does the present historic plot pattern reflect the medieval boundaries? - 8.
-What was the date of the East Street suburb? - 9.
-What evidence is there for the medieval economy? - 10.
-What evidence is there for medieval industry and how was it organised? - 11.
-What were the different zones of social differentiation, industrial activity, etc during this period and how did they change? - 12.
-Where are the medieval buildings, what is their date and function, and are there any traces of medieval buildings hidden within later buildings? - 13.
-What evidence is there for the development of religious and secular institutions in the town and are there any surviving archaeological remains?
+- 9. How did the town develop and how much does the present historic plot pattern reflect the medieval boundaries? - 10.
+What was the date of Broad Street and its tenements?
+What is its relationship with the settlement along Coombe Street? - 11.
+Was there an early 'harbour' or jetty at the mouth of the Buddle prior to the construction of the Cobb? - 12.
+Was there any activity at Cobb hamlet at this date? - 13.
+What evidence is there for the medieval economy?
+Is there any material evidence for Lyme's extensive trading links? - 14.
+What evidence is there for medieval industry (including salt working) and how was it organised? - 15.
+What were the different zones of social differentiation, industrial activity, etc during this period and how did they change? - 16.
+Where are the medieval buildings, what is their date and function, and what traces of medieval buildings are hidden within later buildings? - 17.
+Where was the leper hospital and are there any surviving archaeological remains?